dmyTRUEk/argument-text-object/README.md

 ## Todo
 - add options to disable certain brackets , e.g. triangle brackets (bc they are used as greater/less symbol) (and other?)
+- select even when cursor is on bracket character
+- select more if some selection already exists (`vaaaa` - select one more argument)
+- select even more if all inside parentheses already selected
 - make `[a` goto begin of prev arg, not end
 - make `ia`, `aa` really text-object, not just binds
 - ? make it a bit smarter, so that it works as expected even when any of `<`,`>`,`<=`,`>=` is in arg, e.g. `func(arg1, x < y, arg2)`